-Paragraph 2 provides assurances that any information exchanged will be treated as secret, subject to the same disclosure constraints as information obtained under the laws of the requesting State.
-Information received may be disclosed only to persons, including courts and administrative bodies, concerned with the assessment, collection, or administration of, the enforcement or prosecution in respect of, or the determination of the of appeals in relation to, the taxes covered by the Convention.
-The information must be used by these persons in connection with the specified functions.
-Information may also be disclosed to legislative bodies, such as the tax-writing committees of Congress and the Government Accountability Office, engaged in the oversight of the preceding activities.
+Information received may be disclosed only to persons or authorities, including courts and administrative bodies, involved in the assessment, collection, or administration of, the enforcement or prosecution in respect of, or the determination of appeals in relation to, the taxes referred to in paragraph 1.
+Under this standard, information may be communicated to the taxpayer or his proxy.
+The information must be used by these persons only for the purposes mentioned in paragraph 2.
+Information may also be disclosed to legislative bodies, such as the tax-writing committees of the U.S. Congress and the U.S. Government Accountability Office, engaged in the oversight of the preceding activities.
 Information received by these bodies must be for use in the performance of their role in overseeing the administration of U.S. tax laws.
 Information received may be disclosed in public court proceedings or in judicial decisions.